wanji-cloudk/Cost-Saver/README.md

 Note: This still requires the actual Terraform binary from requirements.txt to be installed on your system first.

 ## Enviroment setup
-Set your default AWS region to avoid
+Set your default AWS region
 ```bash
 export AWS_DEFAULT_REGION=us-east-1